MatsM16/sveve-dotnet/readme.md

 ## Manage recipient groups

-Implemented, but documentation is comming...
+Implemented, but documentation is coming...

 ## Manage account
 Request more SMS units